williaz/TechRefresher/Core_Spring.md

   - The convention is to use the standard Java convention for instance field names when naming beans.
 That is, bean names start with a lowercase letter and are camel-cased from there.
   - With component scanning in the classpath, Spring generates bean names for unnamed components, following the rules described earlier: essentially, taking the simple class name and turning its initial character to lower-case.

-• Why are you not allowed to annotate a final class with @Configuration
-• How do @Configuration annotated classes support singleton beans?
-• Why can’t @Bean methods be final either?
+### Why are you not allowed to annotate a final class with @Configuration?
+How do @Configuration annotated classes support singleton beans?
+Why can’t @Bean methods be final either?
+- Configuration classes are **subclassed** by the Spring container using CGLIB and final classes cannot be subclassed.

 • How do you configure profiles?
 What are possible use cases where they might be useful?
 • Can you use @Bean together with @Profile?
 • Can you use @Component together with @Profile?
 • How many profiles can you have?

-• How do you inject scalar/literal values into Spring beans?
-• What is @Value used for?
+### How do you inject scalar/literal values into Spring beans?
+What is @Value used for?
+- @Value("${personservice.retry-count}")

 • What is Spring Expression Language (SpEL for short)?

 • What is the Environment abstraction in Spring?
 • Where can properties in the environment come from – there are many sources for properties – check the documentation if not sure.
 Spring Boot adds even more.

 • What can you reference using SpEL?
-• What is the difference between $ and # in @Value expressions?
+### What is the difference between $ and # in @Value expressions?
+- ${} construct that surrounds the name of the property
+- SpEL surrounded by the characters #{}.

 ## Spring Boot Intro
 • What is Spring Boot?